comolo/contao-supertheme/README.md

 ## Configuration
-At the moment the are no configuration options available.
+At the moment there are no configuration options available.

 ## How does it work?